Text by Tom Appel

 Cabin

 The general ambience is upscale, and like so many upper-trim-level popular-brand crossover these days, the Explorer Platinum very much fills the role of luxury vehicle.
-The Lux Leather Package, included in the Ultimate Package brings with it such niceties as upgrade leather seating surfaces, quilted-look door inserts, and contrasting leather stitching, all to excellent effect.
+The Lux Leather Package, included in the Ultimate Package, brings with it such niceties as upgrade leather seating surfaces, quilted-look door inserts, and contrasting leather stitching, all to excellent effect.
 This is a classy crossover.

 Power and Performance

 We have complained in the past about uneven low-speed power delivery from the EcoBoost 3.0-liter engine.
-We are happy to report that the issue seems to have been resolved, as our test Explorer proved to be bother polished and powerful, with V6 delivery plenty of muscle, and the 10-speed automatic providing smooth and timely shifts.
+We are happy to report that the issue seems to have been resolved, as our test Explorer proved to be both polished and powerful, with the V6 delivering plenty of muscle, and the 10-speed automatic providing smooth and timely shifts.
 While we find the Explorer’s 4-cylinder engine more than sufficient for crossover duty, the potent V6 seriously ups the midsize Ford’s power game, making easy work of highway merging and passing; it also sounds good when pushed.

 Ride and Handling

 For years now, larger Ford products have always been among the best handling vehicles in their respective classes.
 This is true for the F-150 large pickup, the Expedition large SUV, and the Explorer.
 For 2025, the Explorer stays true to form, and serves up balanced and arguably sporty moves, while still delivering a firm, but very refined, ride.
 Long-trip comfort is excellent, thanks to excellent highway composure, comfortable seats, and a very quiet cabin.
-A nice surprise, too, and something that will make extended road trips even more pleasant was our observed fuel economy.
+A nice surprise, too, and something that will make extended road trips even more pleasant, was our observed fuel economy.
 Over 150 miles of mostly city driving, our test AWD Explorer with the optional V6 engine returned better than 22 mpg, impressive given this crossovers size and power.
 And, Ford recommends regular-grade fuel for the Explorer, regardless of engine.

 Value